-COASTSWEEP cleanup coordinators organize local cleanups with CZM support.
-As a cleanup coordinator, you will choose an area to be cleaned up, publicize the event locally, receive supplies, give instructions and distribute materials to volunteers, oversee the cleanup, arrange for proper trash disposal, and collect and return data cards.
+From late August into November, thousands of volunteers in Massachusetts turn out for COASTSWEEP—the statewide beach cleanup sponsored by the Massachusetts Office of Coastal Zone Management (CZM).
+COASTSWEEP cleanup coordinators organize local cleanups with support from CZM.
+As a cleanup coordinator, you will choose an area to be cleaned up, publicize the event locally, receive supplies, give cleanup and safety instructions, distribute materials to volunteers, oversee the cleanup, arrange for proper trash disposal, and ensure data is entered properly either through the mobile app or on data cards.

 CZM provides all of the cleanup supplies free of charge, including:

 - COASTSWEEP Safety Guidelines (one per cleanup)

 - Waiver/sign-in sheet (one per cleanup)